AndroidModLoader/JPatch/README.md

  - FoodEatingFix by JuniorDjjr
  - Moon phases (probably far away...)
  - Doubled the directional light sources on models (to match the PC version) <- Shaders thingo :(
- - Cant use some weapons (fire ex., spray) while the car-enter widget is active (read: near the vehicle)
  - Fix opcode 08F8 that still shows "Updated stats" pop-up no matter what

 **Since v1.6**